sunilgc0/ACM-sigspatial-2016/README.md

-System Requirement:
+## System Requirement:
-JDK version 1.8, compiled with JDK version 1.8.0_71 compiled with Spark 2.0.1 version
+* JDK version 1.8, compiled with JDK version 1.8.0_71
+* compiled with Spark 2.0.1 version

+## Guidelines
-1) Please use local file system location as input and output path, This is tested with files read and wrote to local file system.
+* Please use local file system location as input and output path, This is tested with files read and wrote to local file system.
 This was done as coalesce(1,true).saveAsTextFile() was not creating in the format specified.
-2) If you are using cluster, make sure the input file location is consistent across nodes.
+* If you are using cluster, make sure the input file location is consistent across nodes.
-3) Set master URL if you running in cluster, so that it would distribute computation across nodes
+* Set master URL if you running in cluster, so that it would distribute computation across nodes
-4) I am using input csv file with header, so please use input csv file with header
+* I am using input csv file with header, so please use input csv file with header

-How to run:
+## How to run:
 ./spark-submit --master <SPARK_MASTER_URL> --class com.taxi.nyc.NYCTaxi NYCTaxi.jar <INPUT_FILE> <OUPUT_FILE>

 EXAMPLE